-Why Conduct a Red Team Assessment?
+Why Conduct a Red Team Engagement?

-The main purpose of carrying out a red team assessment is to show how real-world hackers can integrate unrelated exploits in order to achieve their goal.
+The main purpose of carrying out a red team engagement is to show how real-world hackers can integrate unrelated exploits in order to achieve their goal.
 It effectively shows how sophisticated hackers can bypass even the strongest firewall.
 It also tests the ability of your organization to detect, safeguard and respond to an attack.

 Because it is highly advanced and of targeted nature, this assessment is more suitable for organizations that regularly conduct penetration tests.
 They can conduct the assessment since they believe that they have already fixed majority of their vulnerabilities.

-How to Conduct a Red Team Assessment?
+How to Conduct a Red Team Engagement?

 - A dedicated team works with you to outline your goals, discuss elements of scope and note down any prerequisites before the assessment starts.